-Teachers described 1 in 3 students across the region as having behavioural issues, a lack of basic knowledge and skills, and difficulty focusing attention and concentration.
-Approximately 80 per cent of students had teachers feel they have enough space in their classrooms for their students to work and enough time to complete lessons in reading, writing and numeracy.
+Teachers described reported 1 in 3 students across the region as having behavioural issues, a lack of basic knowledge and skills, and difficulty focusing attention and concentration.
+Approximately 80 per cent of students had teachers who felt they had enough space in their classrooms for their students to work and enough time to complete lessons in reading, writing and numeracy.

 Access to textbooks and time to support slow learners emerged as 2 potential challenges for teachers.
-On average, only 1 in 3 students have access to their own textbooks, and 1 in 3 teachers feel they do not have time to work with students who are slow learners.
+On average, only 1 in 3 students had access to their own textbooks, and 1 in 3 teachers felt they did not have time to work with students who are slow learners.

 Gender, age, teaching experience and highest qualification were analysed against the responses of teachers to the wellbeing questions.
-The results show that students with teachers over the age of 35 reported worse wellbeing than those under 35.
-Teachers with more than 10 years of teaching experience also reported that their wellbeing was worse compared to those with less than 10 years of experience.
+The results showed that students with teachers over the age of 35 reported worse wellbeing than those under 35.
+Teachers with more than 10 years of teaching experience also reported that their wellbeing was worse compared to those who had less than 10 years of experience.

-The questions on teacher wellbeing are an important addition to PILNA 2021 that indicate the need for additional programs to support teachers.
-As well as more time for teachers to provide support to their students and complete their work, the findings suggest that they would benefit from professional learning on more difficult aspects of the curriculum.
+The questions on teacher wellbeing are an important addition to PILNA 2021 and indicate the need for additional programs to support teachers.
+As well as teachers needing more time to provide support to their students and complete their work, the findings suggest that teachers would benefit from professional learning on more difficult aspects of the curriculum.
 Ultimately, it is likely that ensuring that teachers feel positive and addressing some of the challenges to their wellbeing will increase their capacity to drive greater student outcomes.

 These findings are now being disseminated to all of the participating Pacific Island countries to aid in generating interventions that could improve teachers’ wellbeing across the region.